lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 The queue offers no dismissal or reordering surface — requests execute strictly in submission order (see [Single FIFO queue](#single-fifo-queue)).

 **Cost model.** The `processWithdrawalIntents` caller pays EIP-7002 fees for all VEBO-path requests.
-The forced-exit fee refund mechanism from [LIP-30](lip-30.md) is removed.
+The forced-exit fee refund mechanism is removed.

 #### TriggerableWithdrawalsGateway (TWG)